-Those whom are identified as "Peacemakers" have a peace in Christ that enables them to be ambassadors of God's message to a troubled world.
+Those whom are identified as "Peacemakers" have a peace in Christ that enables them to be ambassadors (2 Corinthians 5:20) of God's message to a troubled world.
 There is a vast difference between the peacemaker and those who nurture hatred.
-Harmless certainly does not apply to such individuals.

 In the eye of a storm one finds peace but outside its perimeter lies the fierceness of the storm.
 Those who are peacemakers are seeking such a peace but troublemakers seek to add to the storm's effect.